Check out Bev's BLOG ~ Bev's Journeyings

 dowel.
 Then we drilled holes at a 45 degree angle, going up and

-top for the branches (you will have to cut those) .
-We painted it white
+top for the branches (you will have to cut those).
+The holes drilled

 too, and added some pretty pastel words on the sides about

 babies.
-We used a plastic flower pot, ceramic would work too, and
+We used a plastic flower pot, ceramic or clay pot would

 cemented the 4' tall wood tree inside.
 I used to place free